cressie176/blog/_posts/2024-12-23-reminders-as-code.md

 ### The Case for Reminders as Code

-'Reminders as Code' offer an open, convenient and long term approach solution to this problem.
+'Reminders as Code' offer an open, convenient and long term solution to this problem.
 By storing reminders in a text file and committing them to a source code repository, you gain the following advantages:

 - **Transparency**: The reminders are transparent, versioned, and provided good source control management practices are in place, will be accompanied by a meaningful commit message.